wallaby-rails/wallaby-rails/docs/controller.md

 ## Controller

-Wallaby allows devs to customize controller logics in a custom controller.
+Wallaby allows to place controller logics in a custom controller as Rails does.

 Before we begin, it's always recommended to create a base controller class `Admin::ApplicationController` as below, so that developers have a better control of global changes: